4rft5/WiiDarkTheme/README.md

 ## Installation
 **CAUTION!
 Installing Wii Themes has the potential to brick your system.
 Proceed with caution, and install precautionary measures, such as BootMii and Priiloader.**

-Download the entire folder from this repository, and use its contents create a .zip, changing the file extension to .mym.
+1. Download the entire folder from this repository, and use its contents (minus the README) to create a .zip, changing the file extension to .mym.

-Download ThemeMii from the following link: <a href="https://wiibrew.org/wiki/ThemeMii"> ThemeMii Download</a>
+2. Download ThemeMii from the following link: <a href="https://wiibrew.org/wiki/ThemeMii"> ThemeMii Download</a>

-With ThemeMii open, select File, then choose Open, and select your .mym file.
+3. With ThemeMii open, select File, then choose Open, and select your .mym file.

-With the mym file open, select "Create csm" and supply your .app file from wherever you get it.
+4. With the mym file open, select "Create csm" and supply your .app file from wherever you get it.
 (If you don't know where to find this, look into <a href="https://wiibrew.org/wiki/NUS_Downloader"> NUSDownloader</a>.)

-Place your newly created csm file in your themes folder, and install it on your Wii.
+5. Place your newly created csm file in your themes folder, and install it on your Wii.

 Enjoy!